 The best way to secure your bitcoin is to take control of your private keys in a way that's safe and secure.

-Storing on an Exchange
+Riskiest: Storing on an exchange

 Cryptocurrency exchanges hold your bitcoin in their custody.
-Because not all exchanges have the best security practices, bitcoin that you store on an exchange are always at a high level of risk of theft or compromise.
+Because not all exchanges have the best security practices, bitcoin that you store on an exchange is always at a high level of risk of theft or compromise.

 Multisig security, when done well, is nuclear-level security for your bitcoin.
 It offers all of the protections of hardware devices, with the added security of mitigating:

 Multisig security can be complicated to set up.
 At Casa, we take the complication out of multisig and make it a simple and easy experience that will let you sleep soundly knowing your bitcoin are safe.

 You can see our options for multisig here:

 If you have any questions, you can also email us at firstname.lastname@example.org.